 Zack Alexander, B.S., Math Department Head - Lead

-Zack has been educating youth for over twelve years having operated a private tutoring business in Marin County with an emphasis in math and science, run a robotics camp for middle school students in Berkeley, and taught math in a private high school in San Rafael.
+Zack joined Tilden in 2017 and has been educating youth for over seventeen years having previously operated a private tutoring business in Marin County with an emphasis in math and science, run a robotics camp for middle school students in Berkeley, and taught math in a private high school in San Rafael.
 Zack has a love for math and science, which he enjoys passing on to his students.
 He earned his B.S. in Bioresource Sciences at U.C.
 Berkeley and went on to complete graduate coursework at U.C.
 Davis in anatomy and physiology.
 Zack also teaches sailing for Cal Adventures in Berkeley and has taught downhill skiing for Squaw Valley USA.

 Miguel Chan, B.S.

 Miguel previously worked as a Math Empowerment Teacher for the nonprofit organization Making Waves Education Program located in Richmond, CA. Here he supported low income students in a one-to-one setting.
 Miguel found Tilden’s Prep model to be nearly identical to that of his previous job.
 Intrigued with this similarity, he started teaching at Tilden Prep in June, 2013.
-Miguel holds a B.S. in Mechanical Engineering from UC Berkeley and teaches a variety of courses including math through Calculus BC, Chemistry, Physics, Biology, Computer Science and Spanish.
+Miguel holds a B.S. in Mechanical Engineering from UC Berkeley and teaches a variety of courses including math through Calculus BC, chemistry, physics, and computer science.
 In his spare time he works as an online math curriculum developer and webmaster for "MathFortress.com", an educational website that he created for the purpose of expanding his reach to a greater audience via unique video tutorials for various mathematical disciplines.

 Keiko was born and raised in Tokyo.
 She started tutoring middle and high school students while in college, and following graduation, taught English and later became certified as a Japanese language teacher in Japan.
 She started teaching Japanese at Tilden in 2007, and has enjoyed teaching from Japanese 1 through the AP level to many students.
-She also enjoys watching Japanese anime, drama, and movies with Tilden students in the Japanese Club.
+She also enjoys watching Japanese anime, drama, and movies.
 In her spare time, Keiko enjoys flower arranging, and is a licensed teacher of Ikebana (Japanese flower arrangement).

 Josiah Barron, B.S.